slefevre/gitin2it/README.md

   - personalizations or niceities, such as a custom log format with certain fields, colors, etc.

 # TODO
- - define approach to verb tenses, nouns, plurals (e.g. `changes`, `change`, `changed`)
+ - DOC define approach to verb tenses, nouns, plurals (e.g. `changes`, `change`, `changed`).
- - add filename argument to `delete`
+ - FEA add filename argument to `delete`.
- - `ignore`: add a file or directory to .gitignore
+ - FEA `ignore`: add a file or directory to .gitignore.
- - `blamedir`: like blame, but shows who introduced files in a directory
+ - FEA `blamedir`: like blame, but shows who introduced files in a directory.
+ - BUG `copy` throws error when asked to copy a file from another branch which doesn't exist on the current branch.
+    "fatal: Path 'resources/assets/js/ckeditor.js' exists on disk, but not in the index."

 ---